-The Soundcore 2’s bigger battery gives it 24-hour playtime, which is literally the double of the SoundLink Mini 2 SE’s mere 12-hour playtime.
+The Soundcore 2’s bigger battery gives it 24-hour playtime, which is literally double of the SoundLink Mini 2 SE’s mere 12-hour playtime.
 Having said that, you have to rely on the obsolete Micro-USB port for charging the Soundcore, whereas the Bose counterpart supports the newer USB-C standard for charging.

 Both speakers have a built-in microphone that allows you to make hands-free voice calls.
 They also have physical volume and playback buttons, but the Bose SoundLink Mini 2 SE has an extra multi-function button.

 When you have an Android phone/tablet, iPhone, or iPad connected to the speaker, you can press the multi-function button to activate the device’s default voice assistant, including Alexa, Google Assistant, and Siri.
-You can then ask it to play music or do other things without reaching out for your device.
+You can then ask it to play music or do other things without reaching out to your device.

 The Anker Soundcore 2 also has a trick up its sleeve.
-It supports wireless stereo pairing, which lets you pair a second Soundcore 2 (of the same upgraded model) with the first one for double the volume and better stereo effect.
+It supports wireless stereo pairing, which lets you pair a second Soundcore 2 (of the same upgraded model) with the first one for double the volume and a better stereo effect.

 It’s worth noting that both portable speakers support FW updates, but you will need a PC to flash the latest firmware.
 Such QOL updates come with bug fixes and improvements, ensuring that the speakers stay functional for an extended period.